 - Submit this motion to the [name of this constituency] General Meeting.

-Send the following email to the two councillors from your borough who sit on the North London Waste Authority.
-Copy your mayor.
+Adapt or copy the following message and email it to the two councillors from your borough who sit on the board of the North London Waste Authority.
+Copy your mayor or council leader, as well as cabinet members for climate change or the environment.
+Copy the London mayor.

 Dear Councillor X and Councillor Y,